wiedymi/subforge/docs/format-support.md

 ## Notes

-- For bitmap formats (PGS, DVB, VobSub), Subforge emits image effects in `segments`.
+- For bitmap formats (PGS, DVB, VobSub), Subforge stores bitmap payloads on `event.image` with metadata on `event.pgs` or `event.vobsub`.
 - "Positioning" indicates explicit placement or region support.
 - Teletext parsing currently assigns a default duration when no PTS is available.